Consumers are influenced by other people more than they realize or are willing to admit.

 One option is to copy and paste your customers’ online reviews to your website.
 But this can be inconvenient.
 The copy-and-paste approach might also take away some of the legitimacy of your reviews, especially if they’re not linked to a third-party review source or platform.

 With review widgets, you can embed reviews directly from third-party sources.

 Here’s an example of how a review widget transforms the voice of the customer into powerful social proof:

-Use Google review stickers.
-Are you running a local business?
-The Small Thanks with Google website lets you create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.
+The Google My Business Marketing Kit lets you create, download, and print personalized Google review stickers and marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.

 The messaging in these materials centers around promoting your business using customer testimonials, or requesting customers to find your business on Google and share their photos and reviews on the site.
-Again, it’s a great example of harnessing reviews as a form of social proof for your potential customers to see.
+It’s definitely a great example of harnessing reviews as a form of social proof for your potential customers to see.

-Be savvy when responding to reviews.
-Say thank you.
 If customers took the time to present social proof for other potential customers to see, expressing your gratitude is the very least you can do.
 It’s so important for your business to respond to reviews and say thank those who leave them.